 They usually come with additional features such as bumpers, headlights, rearview mirrors, etc., along with a great suspension system so they can handle rough terrains easily without getting bumped around all over the place.

-You can find a few top-of-the-range Power Wheels for your 10-year-older, but as discussed above, you need to consider a few factors to make sure you get the right product.
+As was discussed above, you can find a few high-quality Power Wheels for your 10-year-old, but you still need to think about a few things to make sure you get the right product.

-Our recommendation is your child is around 10 years old is to start here with all-terrain vehicles.
+Our recommendation is your child is around ten years old to start here with all-terrain vehicles.

 Please be careful and use at your own risk